devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Updated to v5.9.5 (SponsorBlock)
 - Fixed some bugs
 - Updated layout engine
-- Hardware requirments changed due to the new UI.
+- Hardware requirements changed due to the new UI.

 ---